Encore's India Operation Wins Two Diversity and Inclusion Awards | Devdiscourse

+Considered among 100 Best Companies for Women in India and a Champion of Inclusion

-The Working Mother Research Institute (WMRI), in partnership with the AVTAR Group, India's leading diversity advocate and workplace inclusion authority, has announced that Encore's India-based operations, through its subsidiary, Midland Credit Management (MCM), has earned two awards honoring its diversity and inclusion in the workplace.
-MCM, in India, has been designated as one of the 100 Best Companies for Women in Indiaand a member of the Champions 2019 Most Inclusive Companies Index.
+GURUGRAM, India, Sept.
+25, 2019 /PRNewswire/ -- The Working Mother Research Institute (WMRI), in partnership with the AVTAR Group, India's leading diversity advocate and workplace inclusion authority, has announced that Encore's India-based operations, through its subsidiary, Midland Credit Management (MCM), has earned two awards honoring its diversity and inclusion in the workplace.
+MCM, in India, has been designated as one of the 100 Best Companies for Women in India and a member of the Champions 2019 Most Inclusive Companies Index.

 Both awards were announced this week from an array of over 300 organizations that participated.
 These awards look beyond typical practices and policies, emphasizing innovative workplace eco systems that empower inclusion and diversity.
 In this context, diversity is not anchored solely on gender, but also extends to LGBTQ+, people with disabilities and generation gaps.